 Even though Puerto Rico is an extended territory of the United States, this small Caribbean island comes with a rich culture and history of its own.

-So, how can you experience this blend to the fullest?
-Here are 5 ways in which you can absorb some of these influences and get the ” real” feel of what is Puerto Rico.
+Here are five ways to absorb some of these influences and get a “real” feel for Puerto Rico.

 1. Try some “criolla” food

 These casual roadside eateries are mainly located outside the metropolitan area, so a little bit of travel is required, but it's worth it.

 2. Take salsa dancing lessons

-If you want to experiment outside the tourist area, go to the bars along Roosevelt Avenue and Avenida Universidad, they are about 20 minutes away from Old San Juan.
+If you want to experiment outside the tourist area, go to the bars along Roosevelt Avenue and Avenida Universidad; they are about 20 minutes away from Old San Juan.

 3. Explore the different regions

 Visit the sister islands of Vieques and Culebra.
-They have some of the best beaches in Puerto Rico.
-And what’s best is that they are mostly secluded.
+They have some of the best beaches in Puerto Rico, and they are mostly secluded.

-4. Look back at some of its history
+4. Look back at its history

 5. Feel the beat of the night